Glossary of business terminology - romain-vignes-53940-unsplash-banner

 The degree to which demand for products or services changes with the price.
 Essential goods, such as food, do not experience an increase in demand when the price changes, and are deemed “inelastic”, but non-essential goods do.

-This is a limit set by a government on how much of a product can be imported and exported.
+A trade restriction set by a government on how much of a product can be imported and exported.

-This is represented as a percentage and is the annual income an investment makes back.
+Represented as a percentage and is the annual income an investment makes back.

 The rate of interest minus the current rate of inflation.